 If you cannot locate items in the MAIN catalog, try using Jersey Cat, a database of the holdings of New Jersey public and academic libraries provided by the State of New Jersey.
 For more information, contact us.

 Click the “sign in” button at the top right corner of the Main catalog, enter your library card number and PIN to access the list of items you have out or on hold, renew items, cancel or suspend holds, check on your outstanding fines and fees, change your PIN, change your email or phone number information, select your notification preference and maintain your saved searches.
 If you do not know your PIN, click on the link for “Forgot or PIN or password” or call the library at 973-377-2694.

 Do you have a Book Discussion Group or other programs for adults?

 Our book discussion groups meet once a month from September through May at the Library.
 The evening group meets at 7 pm on the second Wednesday of the month.
 The afternoon group meets at 1 pm on the third Wednesday of the month.
 During the summer we offer the “Hot Titles” reading group, which tackles critically acclaimed and best-selling books.
 Learn more and see this year’s picks n our Book Groups page.

-Our Second Sunday @ the Library series of events runs from September to April with a music, cultural or educational program beginning at 2 pm.
+Our Second Sunday @ the Library series of events runs from September to April with music, cultural or educational programs beginning at 2 pm.
 The library also has other programs for adults throughout the year.